When you initiate emails from your iPhone (iOS) it results in plain text format on the receiving end.

 If formatting is applied to the text, such as making the text bold or italic, then it will send the message in HTML.

-With Office 365, you can change to HTML when the email is sent from iOS devices.
+You can change to HTML after the email is sent from iOS devices.

 Then select 'Convert Plain Text emails to HTML for iOS devices' and sent an email to an external contact: